 - Price Protection Guarantee

-We provide you with a written price guarantee.
-We will complete everything in the scope of work for the price quoted – Guaranteed!
+We also provide you with a written price guarantee.
+We will complete everything within the scope of your project for the price quoted – guaranteed!

 - Low Impact Remodeling